TypeCombinator/uit/README.md

 ### notice

 This project is in the process of experimental exploration, for the **mock_head** is an UB, it is not recommended to use it in production projects.
-Of course, you can use  `-fno-strict-aliasing` to solve it, but this is not the way I like.

-The project has been tested on GCC 11.4.0, and there were several failures on Clang 18.06.
+The project has been tested on GCC 11.4.0 and Clang 18.06, there were several failures.

 ## mock_head